conorjkelly96/personal-day-planner/README.md

 ### Rendering DOM Elements Dynamically

-The main user interaction was dependant upon the construciton of the DOM element.
+The main user interaction was dependant upon the construction of the DOM element.
 A for loop was used to render an hour block for each object in the `workingHours` array:

 ```javascript
 // Construct Hour Blocks in workingHours Array